 (b) if the Product's correct price is higher than the price stated on our site, we will contact you as soon as possible to inform you of this error and we will give you the option of continuing to purchase the Product at the correct price or cancelling your order.
 We will not process your order until we have your instructions.
 If we are unable to contact you using the contact details you provided during the order process, we will treat the order as cancelled and notify you in writing.

-15.1 You can only pay for Products using a debit card, credit card or an e-gift card.
+14.1 You can pay for Products using a debit card, credit card, e-gift card, PayPal or Klarna.
 We accept all Mastercard and VISA debit and credit cards and American Express.

-15.2 Payment for the Products and all applicable delivery charges is in full at the point of order.
+14.2 Payment for the Products and all applicable delivery charges is in full at the point of order, unless your purchase is with Klarna.
 Upon receiving your order we carry out a standard pre-authorisation check to ensure there are sufficient funds to fulfil the transaction.

 (a) death or personal injury caused by our negligence;